 ITU subsequently conducted a global assessment and discovered that despite numerous existing initiatives to address the digital gender divide, women and girls still lagged behind in access, skills and leadership, which hindered efforts to achieve SDG 5, and more specifically Target 5B.

 In response to the survey findings, UN Women and ITU created coalitions to improve women and girls’ skills and access to technology, and facilitate female leadership in the sector.
 A research group, comprised of universities and other research institutions, was also created to provide the coalitions with empirical evidence to ensure relevance and efficiency in their activities.

-In 2016, GSMA, UNESCO, the International Trade Centre and the United Nations University joined ITU and UN Women, and the five founding partners inaugurated the three coalitions and the research group.
+In 2016, GSMA, the International Trade Centre and United Nations University joined ITU and UN Women, and the five founding partners inaugurated the three coalitions and the research group.
 The following year, the steering committee was formalized to provide EQUALS partners with strategic leadership.
 In 2018, the G20 recognized the EQUALS Global Partnership, underscoring its importance to achieving a sustainable future for all.

 Achieve gender equality and empower all women and girls

 Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women